Normal processing time

 If you have permanent residence in Denmark, receiving public benefits will not have any impact on your right to reside in Denmark.

-SIRI will write to you to inform you if it is considering making a decision that could affect your right to residence, for example, if you have been abroad for an extended period.
+SIRI will write you to inform you if we are considering making a decision that could affect your right to residence, for example, if you have been abroad for an extended period.
 In such instances, you will have the opportunity to provide information or documentation to support extending your residence.

 Can my family qualify for a permanent EU residence document?